MicrosoftDocs/quantum-docs/azure-quantum/how-to-guides/submit-jobs-with-jupyter-notebooks.md

 You are now set up to use Q# Jupyter Notebooks and Q# integration to run quantum programs on Azure Quantum.

-**NOTE:** Be sure to have the resource ID of your Azure Quantum Workspace handy, as you'll need it for the following steps.
-You can copy and paste this from the top-right corner of your Quantum Workspace page in the Azure Portal.

 ## Quantum Execution with Q# Jupyter Notebooks

 1. Run `jupyter notebook` from the terminal where your conda environment is